vinlin24/csm151b-notebooks/02 ISA.md

 linear memory array.
 Instructions can be modified AS data.

-From the memory's point of view, there's no difference in if the bytes represent is an "instruction" or "data".
+From the memory's point of view, there's no difference in if the bytes represent an "instruction" or "data".

 The CPU then needs to know what the current instruction is so it know what to execute.
 It does this with a **program counter (PC)**.

-The sequential instruction processing (aka the **fecth-decode-execute** or **fetch-execute** cycle):
+The sequential instruction processing (aka the **fetch-decode-execute** or **fetch-execute** cycle):

 1. Program counter (PC) identifies current instruction.